nodejs/node/doc/api/addons.md

 }  // namespace demo
 ```

-All Node.js Addons must export an initialization function following
+All Node.js addons must export an initialization function following
 the pattern:

 ```cpp